Bachelor of Engineering

 • Course content

 Studying mechanical engineering at the Zittau/Görlitz University of Applied Sciences gives you the opportunity to play an active role in shaping technical innovations and play a decisive role in shaping the future of industry.
 Mechanical engineering is the backbone of modern technologies and plays a central role in the development of sustainable, efficient and intelligent systems for almost all areas of our lives.
-The combination of sound scientific principles, practical training and modern production technologies is at the heart of the degree course and prepares you optimally for the challenges of a constantly changing working world.
+The combination of sound scientific principles, practical training and modern production technologies is at the heart of the course and prepares you optimally for the challenges of a constantly changing working world.

 Contents: